spinscale/elasticsearch-ingest-opennlp/README.md

 ## Bugs & TODO

 * A couple of groovy build mechanisms from core are disabled.
 See the `build.gradle` for further explanations
-* The tests cannot be run from the IDE, as the models are not found.
-Also intellij puts everything into the `out` directory, should be `build-idea`
 * Only the most basic NLP functions are exposed, please fork and add your own code to this!